Sam-Max/rcmltb/README.md

 - Docker support
 - Extensions Filter for the files to be uploaded/cloned
 - Select files from Torrent before downloading
+- Direct link authentication for specific link while using the bot (it will work even if only username or password)
+- Custom name for all links except torrents and mega.
 - Save restricted messages from private channels.
 - Upload files to supergroup/channel.
 - Clone Google Drive files/folders from link